 How much muscle (hypertrophy) can you gain in one month?
 You need the optimum diet and workout program to build the most muscle.
 Building muscle fast takes knowledge.
 Are you working out regularly?
 Or maybe you have just begun working out.
-Either way, you agree that you want to see some muscular hypertrophy signs when you step on the scale.
+Either way, you agree you want to see some muscular hypertrophy signs when you step on the scale.

 You can see instant results.
 For some, it acts as positive reinforcement.
 No doubt, seeing or feeling muscular hypertrophy helps you feel accomplished about hustling in the gym.
 However, despite the hard work, the wrong steps can slow the process of muscular hypertrophy.